noahsug/card-auto-battler/README.md

 Game TODO:

-4. remove white outline on characters, and increase size for desktop instead (thin gray line instead?)
-5. display enemy names
-6. implement easy to use scaling size between desktop/mobile
-7. storybook visual testing
-8. choice of which charm shop to enter and more charm shops:
+1. choice of which charm shop to enter and more charm shops:
    1. ✅ chain = play after other chained card
    2. ✅ remove = remove card
    3. feather = card on top